liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/01-enabling-staging/03-configuring-your-servers-for-remote-live-staging.markdown

 ## Applying Patches When Using Remote Staging

-When applying patches to a remote staging environment, you must apply patches to all of your servers being used.
+When applying patches to a remote staging environment, you must apply them to all of your servers being used.
 Having servers on different patch levels is not a good practice and can lead to import failures and data corruption.
 It is essential that all servers are updated to the same patch level to ensure remote